ibrah5em/sleep-calculator/README.md

 A scientific sleep calculator that helps you determine optimal sleep/wake times based on 90-minute sleep cycles.
 Perfect for maintaining healthy sleep patterns and waking up refreshed.

-> 🌜 **Why Sleep Cycles Matter:**
-> Waking up at the end of a sleep cycle (instead of in the middle) improves alertness, mood, and energy levels.
-This app calculates ideal sleep/wake times based on REM science.

-*Helping the world sleep better, one cycle at a time* 💤

 ---

 ## 📚 Table of Contents